-5.2.2.2 Communications Defined as "Research" (NASD Rule 2711(a)(9)(A))
+5.2.2.2 Communications Defined as "Research" (FINRA Rule 2241)

 RRs are not permitted to send communications that may be deemed "research" since there are complex requirements that apply to the issuance of research reports.
 Federal and SRO rule interpretations define "research" as any written communication (including electronic) that includes an analysis of equity securities of individual companies or industries, and that provides information reasonably sufficient upon which to make an investment decision and that is distributed to 15 or more individuals.
 This applies even if the author does not hold the title of "research analyst" and does not work in a research department.